vdclab/vdclab-wiki/Genoscope-Microscope.md

 {.links-list}

 ## Notes from User
-- One of the best platform for genome annoation of microbial genome
+- One of the best platform for genome annotation of microbial genome
+- Metabolic reconstruction tools
 - Complex searches are very elaborate but not intuitive
 - RNA-seq analysis available but with a few weeks work around
 - Integrates a lot of cool tools for pathogenecity islands or pangenomes